holoviz/panel/doc/how_to/custom_components/reactive_html/reactive_html_layout.md

 ## Layout a list of objects

-If you want to want to layout a list of objects you can use a *for loop*.
+If you want to want to layout a dynamic `List` of objects you can use a *for loop*.

 ```{pyodide}
 import panel as pn